000deepak/demoProject/flow.md

 ## 4. data standardization : DS check
 ### a. db init
-- using typeId find temoplate
+- using typeId fetch template from DB
-- from template getIds and find from db and set to variables of class
+- from template get below Ids and find from db and set to variables of class
     - category from categoryId
     - BE from BEId
     - BU from BUId
     - SS from SSId
     - locatons from locationIds

 ### b. stardardize
-- only for these values from request check
+- validate these values against DB that we already set on variables
     - BE
     - BU
     - SS